hyperledger-archives/grid-rfcs/0000-catalog.md

 The catalog smart contract would then be responsible for validating the properties field against the CatalogProduct schema at run-time.

-An Catalog Product entry, with all optional properties, would then look like the following:
+A catalog product entry, with all optional properties, would then look like the following:
 ```
 CatalogProduct(
     product_id="gtin",